nstvnsn/budget_tracker/README.md

-"# budget_tracker"
+### budget_tracker

-Small Python3 project.
+Small Python project.

-Using tkinter, postgreSQL, and my desire to subconsciously push myself towards better financial management I am developing a budget tracking app.
+Using Kivy, sqlite3, and my desire to subconsciously push myself towards better financial management I am developing a budget tracking app.

+My initial intention to use tkinter was a bust. tkinter is a great library for much simpler implementations than what I had in mind.
+Kivy seems to be a great fit.
+It's cross-platform compatibility sounds like a solid segue into an Android app at a later date.

+I also realize now that an embedded DB is what I need and will revisit PostgreSQL when I make a web app version of this project.

-This application will allow me to grow in areas such as GUI development, DB management and SQL scripting (with attention paid to secure practices with input sanitation and the like).
+This application will allow me to grow in areas such as GUI development, DB management and SQL scripting (with attention paid to secure and best practices.

- Ideas:
+ Features to be implemented:

-    -graphical representation of income and spending trajectories -multi-user support with authentication
+    -graphical representation of income and spending trajectories (Likely to be included in the openpyxl portion of the project)

-    -port to a web-app or mobile app in the not too distant future
+    -multi-view using Kivy's screenmanager to switch between record types (Income/Expense)

+    -add/remove/update records

+    -date range to view records that fall between dates x and y

+    -multi-user support with authentication
+    (reserved for web app implementation)

 ---

-###_The following is now but a small feature in the program_
+### The following is now but a small feature in the program
-##### The excel workbooks will just serve as a means for
-##### exporting a nice formatted .xlsx file

----

 Uses openpyxl to create a workbook of spreadsheets.